What Is A Redirect — Should You Use Web Redirects?

 You can also use the Gator Website Builder for setting up a redirect on your website.
 First off, select the Edit Site option for the website you want to set up the redirect.
 Then, click the “Redirects” option from the “Manage” menu.
 After that, click on the “Add Rule” option to enter the web page address to which you want to redirect the users.

-Then, choose the type of redirect that you want to add to your website.
+Then, choose the type of redirect you want to add to your website.
 You can either add the URL of the new page or select the page to which you wish to redirect the old URL.
-As a final step, click on the “OK” button to set up your chosen redirect option.
+As a final step, click the “OK” button to set up your redirect option.

 3. Setting Up A Website Redirect In WordPress